Mexico says officials must have helped drug lord Guzman escape

 "There will be no rest for this criminal," the minister told a news conference in Mexico City, vowing to recapture Guzman and rejecting suggestions that he should resign.

-Standing alongside, Mexico's Attorney General Arely Gomez said authorities would offer 60 million pesos (2.47 million pounds) for information leading to Guzman's capture.
+Standing alongside, Mexico's Attorney General Arely Gomez said authorities would offer 60 million pesos ($3.82 million) for information leading to Guzman's capture.

 The interior minister, who is Mexico's top public official while Pena Nieto is in France for a state visit, gave additional details on Guzman's daring getaway, his second from a high security lockup in less than 15 years.